You Shall Not Covet: Understanding the Tenth Commandment and its Modern Relevance

 The Biblical Context: A Commandment of the Heart

 This inner focus is reinforced by Jesus' teachings in the Sermon on the Mount (Matthew 5:21-48).
-He expands on the commandment against murder by indicating that even anger and hatred are violations of the spirit of the law.
-Similarly, the prohibition against coveting extends beyond the act of stealing to include the underlying desire that motivates such an act.
+In practice, he expands on the commandment against murder by indicating that even anger and hatred are violations of the spirit of the law.
+In real terms, similarly, the prohibition against coveting extends beyond the act of stealing to include the underlying desire that motivates such an act.
 Jesus calls us to examine our hearts, to root out the desires that lead to sin, and to cultivate a spirit of love and compassion.

 Understanding the Different Manifestations of Coveting